rinward23/AstroEngine/docs/ATLAS_TZ_SPEC.md

 ### Could Have (C)

-* Multilingual address parsing with transliteration support and reverse- geocoding heatmap hints for ambiguous contexts.
+* Multilingual address parsing with transliteration support and reverse- geocoding heatmap hints for ambiguous contexts. ✅ Implemented via the bundled DSL and Streamlit overlays described below.

 ## Architectural Overview